sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 # What is Narrative Economics?

 Narrative Economics is the study of how popular stories and ideas (a.k.a **narratives**) formed about the state of the economy could have real effects in the world.
 In this context, a “narrative” is a belief about the state of the world that is shared by the population, regardless of the actual state of the economy.
-For example, a narrative might be the belief that housing prices are increasing, whereas in-reality (according to economic indicators) they are stagnating.
+For example, a narrative might be the belief that housing prices are increasing, whereas in reality (according to economic indicators) they are stagnating.

 The central idea is that the spread of viral narratives can influence individual and collective economic behavior, leading to fluctuations in markets, changes in investment patterns, and even broader economic shifts.